nagic0/torch-usm-demo/README.md

 ### Enable Transparent Hugepage (THP)

-THP must be enabled for USM allocation to work properly:
+THP must be enabled for USM allocation to work performantly.
+You can check and enable it using the following commands:

 ```bash
 # Check current status